gabx/accelerometers/README.md

 ```
 Once you have ran this script, you will find:

+* one **accelerometers-master** folder.
+Open it.
+Everything needed is inside.

+Inside the above mentioned directory:

 * two tidy data sets as *.csv* files in the **data** directory
 * one code book *codeBook.pdf* in the **doc** directory.
 It describes the variables,
 the data and any work done to perform the data cleaning process.